NavidJalali/RecursiveReplace/README.md

 ## RecursiveReplace

-Looks for every file in a specified directory and all subdirectories, and replaces a set of string with another set of strings.
+Looks for every file in a specified directory and all subdirectories, and replaces a set of strings with another set of strings.

 #### How To Use